rodneyshupe/Cookbook/Recipes/Sides.rst

 1. Beat eggs, milk, and seasonings in a medium bowl.
 Stir in flour to form a smooth but thick batter; let batter rest for 10 minutes.
 2. Meanwhile place 1 tablespoon butter into a bowl that has been rinsed in hot water and dried.
-Heat water to boil in a kettle or saucepan small enough so that the short ends of the spaetzle machine can rest on its rim.
+Heat water to boil medium pot small enough so that the short ends of the spaetzle maker (or a large holed sieve or metal grater) can rest on its rim.
 3. Salt boiling water, then spoon a portion of the batter into the the square container that runs along the grater track.
 With the machine resting on the pan rim, move the metal container quickly back and